It can be challenging to figure out how to reduce the drama with your teen daughter. These simple but effective tips can help.

 Your daughter will try to get what she wants by arguing with you.

-She will use her teenage logic, which is really code for “I will argue with you till you let me do what I want.”
+She will use her teenage logic, which is really code for “I will argue with you until you let me do what I want.”

 She will throw things at you like, “You hate my friends.”
 If you take the bait and start defending and arguing why you don’t hate her friends, she will continue to argue with more passion and emotion.
 These arguments go downhill quickly.
 She will throw everything at you to get her way.